-- iii) Leave the Timeout and Retries in this window at default settings. - b) Drop Down Box (AP V2 driver used with APCC): - i) Select APCC REST API from the drop-down menu if you choose to use REST API as the connection method between the AP V2 ASCOM driver and APCC.
-Then enter the IP adress or Host name in the window. - ii) Select APCC Virtual COM Port from the drop-down menu if you choose to use virtual ports as the connection method between the AP V2 ASCOM driver and APCC.
+- 1. Mount Configuration. - a) Enter Mount type. - b) Enter GTOCPx Control Box model. - 2.
+Mount Connection Details. - a) Drop Down Box (AP V2 driver used alone APCC not used): - Select COM Port (no APCC) from the drop-down menu if using USB or Serial cable connectivity (this is the default).
+Then click the Find Mount button and the COM number should automatically be entered in the Port drop-down. - ii) Select IP / Hostname (no APCC) from the drop-down menu if using Ethernet or Wireless connectivity (this is an optional choice).
+Then enter the IP address or Host name in the window. - iii) Leave the Timeout and Retries in this window at default settings. - b) Drop Down Box (AP V2 driver used with APCC): - Select APCC REST API from the drop-down menu if you choose to use REST API as the connection method between the AP V2 ASCOM driver and APCC.
+Then enter the IP adress or Host name in the window.
+This is the RECOMMENDED choice of connectivity. - ii) Select APCC Virtual COM Port from the drop-down menu if you choose to use virtual ports as the connection method between the AP V2 ASCOM driver and APCC.
 Then click the Find Mount button and enter the COM Port in the COM window. - 3.
-Default Park / Unpark Positions - a) Unpark From What you choose is dependent on whether you are permanent or portable. - Portable and setting up each night you will want to unpark from a reference Park position (defaut is Park 3) i) so that the mount is automatically oriented when initialized.
-This will allow you to slew to your first object with reasonable accuracy and only require a simple centering of the object and a ReCal (Sync). - ii) Permanent setups (observatory or week-long star parties) You will want to unpark from a reference Park position when first setting up (or if you have moved the telescope by Check loosening the clutch knobs and using your hands).
-At the end of Port the evening you will park to a reference Park position.
-Subse-Park Settings quently, you will unpark from Last Parked, which will initialize the mount with precise position and time agreement to your computer. - b) Park To Will be chosen based upon convenience and personal preference.
+Default Park / Unpark Positions - a) Unpark From What you choose is dependent on whether you are permanent or portable. - i) Portable and setting up each night you will want to unpark from a reference Park position (defaut is Park 3) so that the mount is automatically oriented when initialized.
+This will allow you to slew to your first object with reasonable accuracy and only require a simple centering of the object and a ReCal (Sync). - ii) Permanent setups (observatory or week-long star parties) You will want to unpark from a reference Park position when first setting up (or if you have moved the telescope by loosening the clutch knobs and using your hands).
+At the end of the evening you will park to a reference Park position.
+Subsequently, you will unpark from Last Parked, which will initialize the mount with precise position and time agreement to your computer. - b) Park To Will be chosen based upon convenience and personal preference.
 For example, covering your scope at a star party is usually best done at Park 3; however, mounting and removing your scope is probably easier from a Park 2 position.